Marius Barbeau: Theories

 Barbeau also did brief fieldwork with the Tlingit, Haida, Tahltan, Kwakwaka'wakw, and other Northwest Coast groups.
 He emphasized trying to synthesize the various migration traditions of these peoples, in order to correlate them with the distribution of culture traits.
 He was trying to reconstruct a sequence for the peopling of the Americas.
 He was an early champion of the theory of migration from Siberia across the Bering Strait.
 This narrative, while recognized as largely accurate by modern anthropologists and geneticists, is still strongly disputed by many Indigenous nations who claim origin in North America.

 His more controversial theory is that the Tsimshianic-speaking peoples, Haida, and Tlingit represented the most recent migration into the New World from Siberia.
 He believed that their ancestors were refugees from Genghis Khan's conquests, some as recently as a few centuries ago.
 In works such as the unpublished Migration Series manuscripts, the book Alaska Beckons, and numerous articles with such titles as "How Asia Used to Drip at the Spout into America" and "Buddhist Dirges on the North Pacific Coast", he eventually antagonized many of his contemporaries on this question.
 His thesis has been discredited by analysis of linguistic and DNA evidence.

 Under Beynon's influence, Barbeau promoted the idea among western academics that the region's oral histories of migration have real historiographic value.
 They were long discounted because they did not conform to European traditions as accounts.
 Barbeau and Beynon's theory has been proven to have some merit, when taken with evidence-based data such as climate, astronomical and geological events.

-Barbeau was an early proponent of recognizing totem poles as world-class high art.
-His opinion that they were a post-contact artistic development has been decisively disproved.
+Barbeau was an early proponent of recognizing totem poles as world-class high art, though his opinion that they were a post-contact artistic development has been decisively disproved.